WHERE Clause Syntax for Importing Data into Sentinel Visualizer

 (Inclusive of those values similar to >= AND <=)

-Date fields that have time may only appear as dates without time based on the fields formatting, so you may not realize the data contains time.
+Date columns that have time may only appear as dates without time based on the display formatting, so you may not realize the data contains time.

 Advanced WHERE Syntax